Uluru, Northern Territory, Australia

+There are so many things to do at Uluru, that it helps to have some local knowledge.
 My guide for the day, Nadia Wallace, takes us to the Mutitjulu Waterhole, an unexpected oasis on one side of Uluru where gum trees grow and birds hop between the branches.

 She tells the tale that the markings inspired for the local Anangu people, which they shared with each other when they were alone on this land for countless generations.
 It’s a tale about honour and respect and punishment for those who don’t follow that code.

 “When you look at those markings on the rock and you hear the story and you hear the lessons about what’s happened there,” Nadi explains, “it’s the same story that Anangu people have been teaching each other for years and years and years.
 Kids have been learning those same things for a long long time.”

 The Anangu people have lived here for about 20,000 years and their first contact with non-indigenous foreigners wasn’t until the 1870s.
 These stories were their version of biblical tales – parables with which to learn to act as a community.

 The local indigenous people who still live in the area are, as Nadia puts it, quite shy.
 Some work as rangers, some as artists, but many of them keep to themselves.

 “All of the stories that you hear,” Nadia tells me, “they explain how to live and how to survive and the stories travel so if they needed to get from one place to another, if they knew the stories, then they knew how to survive along that pathway.”

 The pathway that has brought me to Uluru is The Ghan Expedition, the four day train journey from Darwin to Adelaide that travels overnight through the vastness of Australia and arrives each day at a new destination where you can get off and explore.

 For Australians who think they will one day come back and spend more time here, it’s probably not worth it.
 But for those who would otherwise never see the rock, it’s an easy way to experience the spiritual heart of the country.

 Many parts of the site – including the entire northeastern face – are designated as sacred areas because of their significance to the indigenous inhabitants.
 That means people aren’t allowed to take photos of these areas and so it’s likely you’ve never seen images of them before.

 That’s something I would love to come back and do sometime.
 The diversity within the single walk – the sun and shade, the caves, the different colours of the rocks, the trees, the paintings, the wildlife – create a picture words could never do justice.